Answers to Commonly Asked Questions

 The Infamous "Too Complex" Error

-'Generally' too complex watchlist / scanner / order messages means that the study cannot be used in the Condition Wizard.
+'Generally' too complex watchlist / scanner / order messages means that the script cannot be used in ToS widgets; as TDA purposely throttles any script that require a high use of TDA resources:

 It can ONLY be plotted on a chart.